Expert in Jewish American cuisine and James Beard Award-winning author of Jewish Cooking in America

 King Solomon's Table

-"Over the last four decades, Joan has become the most important preservationist of Jewish food traditions, researching and honoring the rich heritage that has connected people for millennia. . . .
+"Over the last four decades, Joan has become the most important preservationist of Jewish food traditions. . . .
 [Nathan] shows us how simple, beautiful and real food can bring us all together, around the table and across the globe, forming the heart of our communities." —from the Foreword by Alice Waters